Black-hole powered quantum coherent amplifier

 The atom-scalar field interaction (first term on the rhs of Eq. (\ref{sc1})) represents an \textit{anti-resonant Raman process} whereby a scalar-field quantum in the $i-$th redirected Hawking-radiation mode $\phi _{hi}$ is converted into a signal photon by the atomic transition between the ground (g) and excited (e) states, with coupling strength $g_{hi}$.
 The interaction Hamiltonian of the atom with the cold bath $\phi_{cj}$ involves the same atomic transition operator $|e\rangle \langle g|$ with coupling strength $g_{cj}$.
 Our goal is to maximize the energy gain of the signal mode in a non-passive (ergotropy-carrying) form, capable of delivering work \cite{book1}.

-\textbf{Strong TLA-BH coupling:} Here we assume that while traversing the cavity, the atom is strongly coupled to one redirected Hawking radiation mode $\phi _{h}$ with a coupling strength $g_{h}$ that overwhelms the coupling strengths $g_{cj}$ to all cold bath modes.
-This scenario corresponds to a high-Q cavity which allows for strong coupling of a single Hawking radiation mode to the atom.
-To render the problem single-mode, we choose the TLA resonant frequency $\omega _{0}$, the cavity frequency $\omega _{c}$, the signal $\nu $ and the $\Omega _{h}$ frequency of the redirected mode $\phi _{h}$ in (\ref{w1}) such that $\nu \approx \Omega _{h}-\omega _{0}$.
+\textbf{Strong TLA-BH coupling:} Here we assume that while traversing the cavity, the atom is strongly coupled to one redirected Hawking radiation mode $\phi _{h}$ with a coupling strength $g_{h}$ that overwhelms the coupling strengths $g_{cj}$ to all cold \rr{bath modes, i.e., $g_h >> g_{cj}$.
+This is justified if the frequency $\omega_c$ of the high-Q cavity mode is taken to be off-resonant with the cold bath mode frequencies, $\Omega_{cj}$, i.e., the detunings $|\Omega_{cj}- \omega_c|$ are large, so that we can neglect the couplings with the cold bath modes.} This scenario corresponds to a high-Q cavity with strong coupling of a single Hawking radiation mode to the atom.
+To render the problem single-mode, we choose the TLA resonant frequency $\omega _{0}$, the cavity frequency $\omega _{c}$, the signal $\nu $ and the $\Omega _{h}$ frequency of the redirected mode $\phi _{h}$ in (\ref{w1}) such that \rr{$\Omega _{h} \approx \nu +\omega _{0} \approx \omega_c$}.
 Then the interaction Hamiltonian in Eq.~\eqref{sc1} simplifies to

 The basis for the combined atom-field energy states can then be